-- On an ongoing basis, monitor changes in State and Federal laws and revise City Zoning Code, policies, programs, and regulations as necessary and appropriate. - Consider establishing a deferral of development impact fees to promote more intense residential and mixed-use development with deed-restricted units on parcels with underutilized uses.
+- On an ongoing basis, monitor changes in State and Federal laws and revise City Zoning Code, policies, programs, and regulations as necessary and appropriate. - Consider establishing a deferral of development impact fees to promote more intense residential and mixeduse development with deed-restricted units on parcels with underutilized uses. - Amend Zoning Code to include objective design standards for multi-family residential so standards can be uniformly applied without involving personal or subjective judgement.